Account & Settings

 Assigning roles to users

 When creating or editing a user account, select the appropriate role from the role dropdown.
 Each user can have exactly one role at a time.
-Changing a user's role takes effect immediately - the next time they load a page, the UI will reflect their new permissions.
-No logout or session restart is required.
+Changing a user's role takes effect immediately - the next time they load a page, Belvak will reflect their new permissions.

-The frontend reads the current user's permission set on login and uses it to control visibility throughout the interface:
+Belvak uses the current user's role to control visibility throughout the interface:

-- Sidebar links for entities the user cannot view are hidden entirely.
+- Sidebar links for business areas the user cannot view are hidden entirely.

-- The "Add" button only appears if the user has create permission for that entity.
+- The "Add" button only appears if the user has create permission for that area.

 - Edit and delete actions in row menus and detail drawers are hidden when the corresponding permissions are missing.

-- Drawer action buttons (such as "Generate PDF" or "Convert to Project") respect the permissions of the target entity.
+- Drawer action buttons, such as "Generate PDF" or "Convert to Project", respect the permissions of the related area.

 Best practices